adambard/learnxinyminutes-docs/vimscript.html.markdown

 " ##############
 "
-" Vim script (also called VimL) is the subset of Vim's ex-commands which " supplies a number of features one one would expect from a scripting language, " such as values, variables, functions or loops.
+" Vim script (also called VimL) is the subset of Vim's ex-commands which " supplies a number of features one would expect from a scripting language, " such as values, variables, functions or loops.
 Always keep in the back of " your mind that a Vim script file is just a sequence of ex-commands.
 It is " very common for a script to mix programming-language features and raw